 1. “I believed we had to be a couple constantly”

-Aria married Ronaldo after dating for two years but after marriage she thought that since they were a couple now they always had to do the couple thing.
+Aria married Ronaldo after dating for two years.
+After marriage, she thought that since they were a couple now, they always had to do cute couple-y things.
 There was no breathing space left in the relationship for Ronaldo and he started feeling claustrophobic.
 This is why space in a relationship is of great importance.

-“I made the biggest mistake by constantly imposing the couple thing on him.
-I felt since we were married I should be his priority so he should want to do all his hanging out, bar trips, holidaying, shopping, movies, dining – every single thing with me.
-If he went out for dinner with his colleagues I would get upset.
+“I made the biggest mistake of my life by constantly imposing couple activities on him.
+I felt that since we were married, I should be his priority so he should want to do all his hanging out, bar trips, holidaying, shopping, movies, dining – every single thing with me.
+If he went out for dinner with his colleagues, I would get upset.
 I would have ugly fights with him and that is where I went wrong.”

-When people refuse to give space to each other we end up in failed relationships.
+When people refuse to give space to each other, they end up in failed relationships.
 Most couples don’t realize the importance of space and suffer from the “couple syndrome” and end up throttling each other.

-You will find some people have a string of failed relationships and if you get into the history of their failed relationships then inevitably it would show a pattern.
-In case of Jake it was always his need for control.
+You will find that some people have repeated failed relationships.
+If you get into the history of their failed relationships, it would inevitably show a pattern.
+In the case of Jake, it was always his need for control.

-Jake dated a number of beautiful, accomplished and sensitive women but once he got close to them he felt that if they cared for him they would listen to him.
+Jake dated a number of beautiful, accomplished and sensitive women but once he got close to them he felt that if they cared for him, they would also listen to him.
 “So I decided what they would wear to work, who they should hang out with and what they should do on weekends.
-Initially they would accept my interference with grace then they started resenting it and the relationship broke off.
+Initially, they would accept my interference with grace, then they started resenting it and the relationship broke off.
 My last relationship taught me to never be that kind of a man again.”

-Jake was engaged twice and both times his fiancées called off the engagement in the last moment citing his controlling ways as the reason for their stepping back from the wedding.
+Jake was engaged twice and both times, his fiancées called off the engagement at the last moment citing this controlling relationship as the reason for her stepping back from the wedding.

 3. “One should not expect a partner to always sacrifice”

-This is one mistake most of us end up making.
+This is one mistake that most of us end up making.
 Too much expectation can lead to failing relationships.
-Thanks to our socialization and mental conditioning we expect our partners to sacrifice and compromise in the relationship sometimes without appreciating that.
+Thanks to our social and mental conditioning, we expect our partners to sacrifice and compromise in the relationship sometimes without even appreciating that.
 But when the expectation becomes too much for a partner to handle we end up in failed relationships.

-In a research conducted on sacrifice expectation and partner appreciation in romantic relationships it was found: People encounter conflicts of interests in their romantic relationship.
+Why do relationships fail nowadays?
+Research conducted on sacrifice, expectation and partner appreciation in romantic relationships found: People encounter conflicts of interest in their romantic relationships.
 From disagreeing on where to go to dinner to whose family to visit for the holidays, these conflicts can increase stress and reduce relationship satisfaction.

 Related Reading: How To Avoid Self-sabotaging Relationships?